waleedrazakhan92/CensorSnip_me/README.md

 For very long videos the model takes very long time to drop explicit frames and recompile the video with synchronized sound.
 So if the sound is not important to you then simply recompile the video from the saved frames to skip sound.
 For that you need so set the following flags accordingly:
 --skip_sound
---save_FLAG
-The save_FLAG is absolutely necessery as it saves the infered frames from the video.
-And later it will use these sorted frames to recompile the video.
 ```
 python3 dummy_main.py \
     --path_model '/pretrained_models/best_full_v0_640_aug_v2.pt' \
     --path_input 'explicit_video.mp4' \
     --path_results '../test_inference/' \
     --class_confidence_dict 0.2 0.2 0.2 0.2 0.2 \  ## list of 5 probabilities i.e 5 classes in the model
-    --save_FLAG
     --skip_sound
 ```